Spiraline/RTAS2022-AE/manual.md

 In Fig. 13, you will see the trend line of `ndt_matching`, which means $e_{S,1}$.

+In Fig. 15(a), you will see that car always keeps close to the lane center.
-Through Fig. 15, you will see that the execution of `ndt_matching` does not exceed the budget and car always keeps close to the lane center.
+In Fig. 15(b), you will see that the execution of `ndt_matching` does not exceed the budget, e.g., horizontal line.
+The gray area means the backup mode for Our modified Autoware.

 ## Configurable Parameter
 Since we implement from original Autoware, legacy parameters also exist.
 Therefore, in these experiments, We explain the configurable parameters and the effects of changing them.